ConcaveAI/concave-sandbox/README.md

 ## What's this?

+This is a Python SDK for creating and managing sandboxes.
+These sandboxes run at scale on our infrastructure, while you can focus on using them to do anything you want.

+## Well, what can I do with it?

-Run code safely in isolated cloud containers.
-Run untrusted code, train RL agents, power autonomous research systems, or build interactive compute experiences—all in secure, high-performance sandboxes.
+Run untrusted AI generated code, power deep research systems, environment for coding agents, train RL agents, malware analysis, or build interactive compute experiences—all in secure, high-performance sandboxes.

 ## Features

 - **Secure Isolation**: Complete VM-level isolation using Firecracker microVMs—every sandbox runs in its own kernel (unlike Docker containers that share the host kernel)
-- **Multi-Language**: Run Python and Node.js code with a unified API
+- **Python Execution**: Run Python code securely in isolated sandboxes
 - **Blazing Fast**: Full VM boot up in under 200ms
 - **Simple API**: Clean, intuitive interface with easy-to-use client SDKs
 - **Production Ready**: Comprehensive error handling and type hints